| 4. Foreign Earned Income and Housing: Exclusion - DeductionTopicsThis chapter discusses:

 Your bona fide residence is not necessarily the same as your domicile.
 Your domicile is

 your permanent home, the place to which you always return or intend to return.
+Example.
+You could have your domicile in Cleveland, Ohio, and a

+bona fide residence in London, England, if you intend to return eventually to Cleveland.
 The fact that you go to London does not automatically make London your bona fide

 residence.
 If you go there as a tourist, or on a short business trip, and return to the